resource-watch/slate/source/includes/api/_areas_v2.md

 > Returns 204 No Content in case of success.

 Use this endpoint to delete an existing area.
-This endpoint requires authentication.
+This endpoint requires authentication and, in order to DELETE an area, you need to be either the owner of the area or be an ADMIN user.

 **Implementation details**